 HELLO AND WELCOME TO MY BLOG!

-Many of the recipes you will find here are Italian because I’ve lived with Italians all my adult life.
-Italian cuisine is one of the best in the world and each region has its own specialities.
-The Italians prepare their food in a simple manner, letting the ingredients speak for themselves rather than using strong flavourings and heavy sauces.
-Here you’ll find lots of those Italian regional dishes and they are all vegan.
-Some naturally so, some revisited with vegan adaptations.
-The emphasis is on whole, healthy, plant-based ingredients, which are seasonal and sustainable wherever possible.
+Italian cuisine is renowned as one of the best in the world, and each region has its own specialities.
+Italians prepare their food in a simple manner, letting the ingredients speak for themselves rather than using strong flavourings and heavy sauces.
+Italy’s cucina povera is a rich treasure trove of naturally vegan recipes.

-In the beginning, try not to think about what you’ll be giving up but focus on all the new discoveries that you’ll make – of food so delicious that you will be truly surprised!
-You’ll discover that vegan food can be really hot stuff – from meatless chili con carne and burgers to the most delicious healthy vegan cheesecakes!
-Plant-based dishes are equally as delicious as their meat-based and dairy-based counterparts, with no animal suffering involved!
+In the beginning, try not to think about what youโ€™ll be giving up but focus on all the new discoveries that youโ€™ll make โ€“ of food so delicious you’ll be really surprised!
+You’ll discover that vegan food can be truly hot stuff โ€“ from spicy bean chili and fresh summer salads to decadent desserts and flavourful curries.
+Try my showstopping meatless moussaka, aubergine parmigiana, and vegan chicken tikka masala!
+Plant-based dishes can be equally as delicious as their meat-based and dairy-based counterparts – without taking anyone’s life.

 There are so many benefits to be reaped from a plant-based diet, starting with your health!
-So dive in and discover – for your well-being, for the planet, for the animals!
+So dive in and discover โ€“ for the animals, your own well-being, and for the planet!

 A little about me

-My name is Deborah Bolton and I’m the author of all the recipes that you’ll find here on Vegan Hot Stuff.
-I’m also the food stylist and photographer behind all the images.
-I have a deep-rooted love for good food and creativity, travelling, the natural world and all animals, and keeping fit and healthy.
-When I’m not in the kitchen or with my animals, you’ll probably find me hiking, kayaking on the lake or sailing in summer and skiing in the winter.
-When it gets to hot to do sport, I love to head for the beach and go snorkelling.
+I love travelling, animals, spending time in nature, and keeping fit and healthy.
+When Iโ€™m not in the kitchen or with my animals, youโ€™ll probably find me hiking, kayaking on the lake or sailing in summer, and skiing in the winter.
+When it gets too hot to do sport, I love to head for the beach and go snorkelling.

 Whenever I have the opportunity, I love to travel and the food I’ve eaten on my travels has inspired me to create many of the recipes you’ll find here on Vegan Hot Stuff.
 I love experimenting in the kitchen and I enjoy the challenge of creating healthy plant-based dishes from fresh, seasonal produce.
 I was born in England so you’ll find lots of English dishes on my blog.
 I’ve lived in Italy and the Italian part of Switzerland all my adult life so many of the dishes here are Italian.
 I adore Indian food too, and Mexican, and Greek, and Middle Eastern… so you’ll find recipes from those places too!
 I’ve veganised many traditional recipes that are big favourites with people everywhere, like lasagne, Parmigiana, pizza, moussaka, fish and chips, quiches, pies, pasties, chili con carne, burgers, chicken tikka masala, fajitas, shepherd’s pie, to mention just a few, as well as all sorts of biscuits, cakes, desserts and ice-creams.
-And they are all equally as delicious as the non-vegan originals!
+And they are all equally as delicious as the originals!

 Ironically, it was my daughter Alessia who inspired me to go vegan.
 She just decided, from one day to the next, to stop eating all meat, dairy and eggs, after watching Forks over knives and Cowspiracy.
 She was 25 at the time and had never seemed interested in joining me as a vegetarian.
-In retrospect, I didn’t even have a very convincing argument for my family to follow my example and become vegetarian – the whole dairy industry, and the way egg-laying hens are treated, is really just as bad as the meat industry.
-When I finally did go vegan, the predominant feeling afterwards was pure relief.
+In retrospect, I didn’t even have a very convincing argument for my family to follow my example and become vegetarian – the whole dairy industry, When I finally did go vegan, the predominant feeling afterwards was pure relief.
 I no longer felt tormented, like I did when I was still eating cheese and eggs.
 A kind of inner peace prevailed and I’ve never looked back since.
-I was one of the best, if not the best decision I’ve ever made!
+It was one of the best, if not the best decision I’ve ever made!

 Covid 19 changed a lot of things for me.
 I saw my thriving business disintegrate, my equilibrium disrupted.
 When the pandemic broke out I was on a skiing holiday in Val Gardena in South Tyrol and I remember a surreal mix of wonderful carefree days skiing with my family and an oppressive sense of worry as I read the news when we came back down from the mountains in the evenings.
 Before we knew it we were in lockdown and I was scrambling to hold my business together.
 People lost their jobs, or saw their salaries reduced, and English lessons became a luxury for most people.
 In Switzerland we were lucky.
 We could still go out, go for walks in the woods or the countryside.
 Above all I remember the silence.
 For the first time I could hear the humming of the bees instead of cars on the motorway.
 It was a bittersweet experience for me.
 There was a sense of profound sadness because of the state that the world was in.
 On the other hand there was this feeling of happiness because all of a sudden our hectic lives had slowed down and we could finally savour some of the more simple things in life, like time with our families and the beauty of a spring that we hadn’t seen for many years.
 It was a paradox – the best spring ever, yet we were all locked up indoors.